Chapter 06: Horticulture in Gardens

 "Who wrote this hunt?"
 Luna asked.

-“I think Hayun might have written it themselves,” Jhun said, casually looking around to spot the professor.
-He needed their help before the questions grew too elaborate.
+"I think Hayun might have written it themselves," Jhun said, casually looking around to spot the professor.
+He would need their help if the questions grew too elaborate.

 "Aiya, okay."
 Luna nodded in satisfaction.